expo/expo-github-action/README.md

-# Expo CLI for GitHub Actions
+# Expo for GitHub Actions

 > Both GitHub Actions and this library are highly unstable, do not use in production (yet).